 The protection provided by the FAIR TRADING ACT 1986 is available to consumers and also to rival competitors.

 In advertising and selling goods or services a person running a business should take into account the fact that some people will be more easily misled and deceived than others.
 The courts have clearly stated that the Act is available to all people, regardless of their level of intelligence or naiveté.

 In general the FAIR TRADING ACT 1986 is policed by the Commerce Commission.
 However, in addition to an action by the Commerce Commission, any consumer or competitor who believes there has been a breach of the Act may take legal action under the Act independently.

 Actions taken under the Act may be either criminal or civil, or both (although action under section 9, which is the general rule against misleading or deceptive conduct, and under several other provisions of the Act can only be civil).
-In a criminal action, the person or business is charged with a breach of the Act and is liable to a substantial fine - up to $60,000 for an individual and $200,000 for a company.
+In a criminal action, the person or business is charged with a breach of the Act and is liable to a substantial fine.
 In a civil action, the person may be ordered, among other things, to pay damages to a consumer or competitor who has suffered some loss or damage.

 Both individuals and companies, equally, may be prosecuted under the Act.
 If action is taken against a company, it will be the directors, managers and employees that may be held liable.
 Similarly, any other person who may have assisted, helped or encouraged the breach may also be held liable.

 Employer's responsibility for employees